Marcus Youssef, Artistic Director

 Davey Samuel Calderon is a Filipino Canadian-American born in Oakland, California but grew up in Newfoundland.
 He has his BFA in Theatre Performance and Communication from Simon Fraser University.
 Co-founder of New(to)Town Collective, an emerging theatre collective aspiring to provide accessible, experimental training workshops (drop-in Training Jams & Progressive Performance Workshops) and creating new interdisciplinary works together.
 He is an emerging actor, director, and theatre maker.
 Recent performances include: Finders Keepers (Theatre in the RAW), Pipef@%!
 (Vancouver Fringe 2015), The Cold War (SFU Mainstage) and Two Birds on a Wire (Psyche Theatre).
 Recent directing credits include: KIND (Child): A Staged Reading (New(to)Town Collective) and Donut Holes in Orbit (Directing Projects 2013 & New(to)Town Collective).
-Currently in development, through the support of Playwrights Theatre Centre, is his first play: The D.A.V.E.Y Project.
+Currently in development, his first play will be presented at the Vancouver Fringe Festival.

 Adrienne Wong, Associate Artist